Communication Complexity of Exact Sampling under R\'enyi Information: Conclusion

 \section{Conclusion}

 In this paper, we have generalized bounds on the expected communication cost of one-shot exact sampling to the Campbell cost and R\'enyi's entropy.
 Such bounds on the exponential cost are useful in situations where one wishes to disproportionally penalize long codewords, such as applications with buffer overflow.
-We have shown that any sampling algorithm will have Campbell cost that grows approximately as $D_{\frac{1}{\alpha}}(P||Q)$ and used the Poisson functional representation to prove upper bounds that are numerically within 5-10 bits.
-One of the upper bounds, called $\text{UB}_2^\alpha$, recovers the bound on the average codelength in~\cite{harsha2010communication} as $\alpha \rightarrow 1$.
-There are several interesting directions of future work stemming from these results.
-Most obviously, it is an open question if $\text{UB}_1^\alpha$ can be tightened to be in the spirit of~\cite{sfrl}, specifically so that it reduces to $\mathbb{E}[l(\mathcal{C}(K))] \leq D(P||Q) + \log (D(P||Q) + 1) + O(1)$ as $\alpha \to 1$.
+Several interesting directions for future work stem from these results.
+Most obviously, it is an open question if $\text{UB}_1^\alpha$ can be tightened to be in the spirit of~\cite{sfrl}, specifically so that~\eqref{eq:thmupperbound} reduces to $\mathbb{E}[l(\mathcal{C}(K))] \leq D(P||Q) + \log (D(P||Q) + 1) + O(1)$ as $\alpha \to 1$.
+We also conjecture that the asymptotic gap between causal and noncausal samplers shown in Section~\ref{sec:asymptotics} still holds in the one-shot case and without the requirement of a nonincreasing probability distribution.
+In the broader field of channel simulation, the upper bound in Corollary~\ref{cor:channelsimulation} suggests the question of whether $I^{\text{ s}}_{1/\alpha}(X; Y)$ is a lower bound on the Campbell cost of \textit{any} channel simulation algorithm.
+While most state-of-the-art channel simulation algorithms rely on sampling, there are other, fundamentally different, protocols~\cite{sriramu2024fast}.
+Proving such a lower bound would characterize the optimal asymptotic Campbell rate of channel simulation under known and worst-case input.
 More generally, the strong functional representation lemma has been applied to several problems outside of one-shot exact channel simulation, most notably one-shot variable-length lossy source coding and multiple description coding~\cite{sfrl}.
-Extending the strong functional representation lemma to the Campbell cost (or R\'enyi entropy) could have similarly broad applications.
+It would be interesting to see if the strong functional representation lemma can play a role in information-theoretic coding problems using the Campbell cost or R\'enyi entropy.